 - Getting you to sign a medical authorization form.
 Never give a medical authorization form to the other party's insurance company.
 This one piece of paper could hurt you the most!
 This form gives the insurance company complete access to every medical record you have on file.
 Pre-existing conditions and other injuries unrelated to the accident will be completely available to the adjusters to use however they can to discredit your claim and reduce your payout.
 The insurance company might try to say you were already hurt and the car wreck didn’t make it worse.

-An insurance adjustor may push you to settle your claim for the lowest possible amount, and may discourage you from contacting an attorney.
-If so, you should ignore the adjuster's advice and consult with an experienced personal injury attorney as soon as possible.
+An insurance adjuster may push you to settle your claim for the lowest possible amount and may discourage you from contacting an attorney.
+If so, you should ignore the adjuster's advice and consult with an experienced auto accident attorney as soon as possible.
 You should not accept any checks, sign any releases, or settle your claim without talking to a lawyer.
-If you believe the insurance company is trying to rip you off, contact the legal team at George Sink, P.A.
+If you believe the insurance company is trying to rip you off, contact the dedicated car accident attorneys at George Sink, P.A.
 Injury Lawyers right away.
-We would be happy to review your case for FREE!
+We would be happy to review your case for FREE!!